ric2b/Vivaldi-browser/chromium/docs/origin_trials_integration.md

 If you cannot set command-line switches (e.g., on Chrome OS), you can also directly modify [chrome_origin_trial_policy.cc].

+To see additional information about origin trial token parsing (including reasons for failures, or token names for successful tokens), you can add these switches:

+  `--vmodule=trial_token=2,origin_trial_context=1`

+If you are building with `is_debug=false`, then you will also need to add `dcheck_always_on=true` to your build options, and add this to the command line:

+  `--enable-logging=stderr`

 ### Web Tests
 When using the \[RuntimeEnabled\] IDL attribute, you should add web tests to verify that the V8 bindings code is working as expected.
 Depending on how